 They have a proper little barbecue, Chairboys Village, right at the ground, so if the weather’s nice that’s an option.
 There is also food in the stadium clubs, but nothing special.
 You’ll find all the usual chains down by the station and on High Street.

-Even longtime supporters told me there’s little to do around town for a tourist.
+Even longtime supporters say there’s little to do around town for a tourist.
 There is the aforementioned chair museum, on the very slim chance that appeals to you.
 The main attraction in town is the Hellfire Caves.
 Apparently, in the 18th century, some old chalk mines were dug out further and became the meeting place of some kind of high-society men’s club for who knows what kind of debauchery.
 They claim Benjamin Franklin once visited, as well.
-I didn’t make it there, but it looks a little freaky, with statues here and there and a voice narrating through speakers.
+It looks a little freaky, with statues here and there and a voice narrating through speakers.
 Check it out at hellfirecaves.co.uk.

 Hughenden Manor, on the north side of town, is a National Trust Victorian-era home with a café and 1,500 acres of walkable scenery; get there via the #300 bus from Oxford Street in town.
 West Wycombe Park and Estate is a similar place on the west side of town; take bus #40 from the High Wycombe Bus Station for about 30 minutes to the Swan Inn Pub.